 Candidates who have passed in a theory paper/papers are allowed to appear again for theory paper/papers only once in order to improve his/her grade, by paying the fee prescribed by the University.
 Such candidates are allowed to appear for improvement examination only once in the next immediate semester examination only.
 If candidate improves his/her grade, then his/her improved grade will be taken into consideration for the award of GPA only.
-The improved grade shall not be higher than A+.
 Such improved grade will not be counted for the award of prizes/medals, Rank and Distinction.
 If the candidate does not show improvement in the grade, his/her previous grade will be taken into consideration.
 Candidates will not be allowed to improve marks/grade in the internal assessment, Internship, seminars and Dissertation.